AUTO-ADJUST HOLD-DOWN DOG CLAMP [P7-HH]

 PROJECT BRIEF

-This program marked the first implementation of the 0.7 Cam-Lock mechanism in a die-cast ZAMAK (zinc alloy) structure.
+The Gen2 program marked the first implementation of the 0.7 and 0.5 scale Cam-Lock mechanisms in a die-cast ZAMAK (zinc alloy) structure tailored for T-Track and dog hole applications.
 Given the high clamping forces generated, this introduced material and durability risk relative to prior billet aluminum prototypes produced at PDI.
-That risk was mitigated through extensive cycle testing, with additional stress validation conducted by Craftsman’s in-house R&D as part of a private label program launched during Armor Tool’s infancy.
+That risk was mitigated through extensive cycle testing, with additional stress validation conducted by Craftsman’s in-house R&D as part of a private label program launched during Armor Tool’s early brand establishment.

 Product Visualization Animation (AETOR)